vimalrao-27/Database-Management-Systems/README.md

 ## 📌 About This Repository

-This repository contains my **Database Management Systems (DBMS) coursework, assignments, ER diagrams, relational schemas, and SQL implementations**.
+This repository contains my **college Database Management Systems (DBMS) assignments and coursework** completed as part of my academic studies at **Alliance University**.

-The current project focuses on designing a database for a real-world **🍔 Online Food Delivery System**, covering the complete process from identifying entities and relationships to creating a relational database using MySQL.
+It includes database modelling exercises, ER diagrams, relational schemas, SQL scripts, and assignment documentation based on a real-world **🍔 Online Food Delivery System**.

 ### 🔍 Topics Covered